In 1999, I had the opportunity to live with the Hanonoo Mangyans of Mansalay, Oriental Mindoro, as part of my course in Theology.

 There I saw a unique experience in celebrating the Lord’s Supper.

 Their church building is made of bamboo and cogon grass thatched roof.
 The congregation sat on the bamboo floor.

 We were very quizzical when two Mangyans deacons walked around the congregation with a branch full of leaves.
 It was a branch from a Mango tree.

 As the Mangyan pastor read 1 Corinthians 11:1-13 in the native language, each worshipper plucked a leaf from the branch.

 Then I saw them distribute pieces of” “Marie“ biscuits.

 In the Mangyan language, I gathered that the pastor instructed the members to get one and wait until each one had a biscuit to eat together.
 The pastor read a Bible passage, and together they ate the biscuit.

 The pastor bade everyone to be silent while he prayed.
-Then the two deacons went around again, each carrying a pitcher of water.
+Then the two deacons went around again, each carrying a water pitcher.

 For a moment, I thought the people would eat the Mango leaves to represent the cup.
 I was naively wrong.

-As they sang, the deacons gathered back the used leaves and placed them on the altar.
+As they sang, the deacons gathered the used leaves and placed them on the altar.